More set-up tips

 Early rearranging

 So, where do you skip ahead to set up a blockade or do other rearranging?
-For maximum freedom skip at the first bridge using a descent trick.
+For maximum freedom skip at the first bridge using a descent method.
 Rearranging done from here is called early rearranging.
 The rest of the level will be free of enemies, so there's nobody to hinder you as you go about your work.

 There are three Banshees you can fetch, any of which you could use for setting up the megabattle later, rather than having to rocket down the platform Banshee when playing through.
 Actually, if you care to put a Banshee near the exit of the rising tunnel, you can later avoid flying up the tunnel taking damage.
 Instead you could whizz up in a Warthog then transfer to the waiting Banshee to resume the usual airborne set-up work.
 As a side benefit, the hog will now on hand if you want to get it into the megabattle for some chain-gunning; see the 'hog blasting' method of Bringing in a Warthog.